eleuthero/bioinformatics/hiv-project/README.md

 complete alignment is established across all samples, about 1,110 at the time of writing, and generates consensus sequences of varying thresholds for each year to find conserved sections of the genome.
-At present, the analysis is performed on subtypes B and C, but it is easy to add support for other subtypes.
+At present, the analysis is performed on subtypes B and C sampled in the United States, but it is easy to add support for other subtypes.

 The source files, acquired from the LANL HIV genomic database, are: